nuuuwan/news_lk3_data/README.md

 *2024-08-19 20:21:00* · [`adaderanalk`](https://www.adaderana.lk/news/101358/presidential-election-spending-limit-to-be-gazetted-) · `en`

-A Gazette notification will be issued tonight stipulating Rs.
-109.00 as the maximum amount that a Presidential Candidate can spend on each voter during their election campaigns, the Commissioner General of Elections Saman Sri Ratnayake said.
+A Gazette notification will be issued tonight stipulating the maximum amount that a Presidential Candidate can spend on each voter during their election campaigns, the Commissioner General of Elections Saman Sri Ratnayake said.

+Accordingly, the maximum amount that each candidate can spend will be gazette as Rs.
+109.00 per voter, he said.

+All upcoming national elections will be subject to new campaign finance laws that will limit the amount of funding that candidates, political parties and independent groups can spend on their campaigns.

+Ahead of the upcoming presidential election, the Election Commission had met with various stakeholders to brief them on the legislation and obtain their views and suggestions on establishing the spending limit and how to move forward in implementing the laws.

 ◼️